-Our Special Weapons and Tactics Team (SWAT) and Hostage Negotiations Team (HNT) are specially trained to deal with crisis situations.
+Our Special Weapons and Tactics Team (SWAT) and Crisis Negotiation Team (CNT) are specially trained to deal with crisis situations.

 The two units coordinate their responses to deal with high-risk situations -- handling security details and situations involving hostages, barricaded gunmen, or disturbances at civil and corrections facilities.